 - Know your fish.
 There are many varieties of fish to catch in Alaska.
 Which type of fish are you angling for?
 Some of the most common include Chinook, pink, and silver salmon, and Pacific halibut.
 Salmon are typically 10 pounds and less, however, halibut can tip the scales at 100 pounds or more!
 You can fish halibut from early May to late September, whereas the best time to fish for Chinook (or King) salmon is mid-May to late July.

 - This may seem obvious, but you’ll need a fishing license.
 Be sure to have your license with you when you travel to Alaska.
 A fishing license is not expensive.
-Plus, you can get the “stamps” you’ll need: click Alaska fishing for more information.
+Plus, you can get the “stamps” you’ll need.

 - Dress properly.
 In the summer, daylight in Alaska lasts for 20 hours per day, but it rains frequently in Ketchikan (a fishing hub), for example.
 Be prepared with layers.
 Wear several lightweight, water resistant layers.